-The superheated and dry steam from the super-heater is fed to the turbine by the main valve.
-The heated steam heat the turbine blade and then the turbine starts rotating and mechanical energy is produced.
-The efficiency of thermal power plant is increased by reducing the exhaust pressure of the turbine.
+The superheated and dry steam from the superheater is fed to the turbine by the main valve.
+The heated steam heats the turbine blade and then the turbine starts rotating and mechanical energy is produced.
+The efficiency of the thermal power plant is increased by reducing the exhaust pressure of the turbine.

-Jet condensers mixed exhausted steam and cooling water but these types of condensers are used for low maintenance cost, low initial cost, small floor area required, and required small cooling water.
+Jet condensers mix exhaust steam and cooling water but these types of condensers are used for low maintenance cost, low initial cost, small floor area required, and required small cooling water.
 The surface condenser has no direct contact between exhaust steam and cooling water.
 The surface condenser consists of a bunch of horizontal tubes and is closed with a cast-iron shell.

 - Switchgear equipment

 The water treatment plant is one of the most important parts of the thermal power plant.
 The water treatment plant is used to refine water to feed the boiler.
 The boiler requires clean and soft water for high efficiency and longer life.
 The source of the feed water of the boiler is generally a big canal, lake, river, and another large amount of water source.

 First of all, water is stored in the water storage tank from the water source (river, canal, lake) the impurities and some other pollutant objects of water are suspended by the chemical treatment in the tank.
 The water is softened by removing permanent and temporary hardness through the chemical process.
 If the water becomes pure and soft then the water is provided to the boiler to generate steam.